pingforhelp/BCA/docs/bca-syllabus.md

 Prompt: “Create a 5-slide presentation on ‘AI in Smart Farming’.”
 11. YouTube Thumbnails / Branding: Tool: Canva + Magic Media AI Design a thumbnail using Canva’s AI tools with a prompt like:
-“Design a YouTube thumbnail for a video titled ‘Top 5 AI Tools for Students’.”
+“Design a YouTube thumbnail for a video titled ‘Top 5 AI Tools for Students’

 -----------------

 > [!CAUTION]
 > This doc doesn't include Com.
 Skills because IT won't be on the Sem.1 (Dec.) exam.
 FOR resources/roadmaps please check- readme.md.
 Have a fun study sesh!
 Found any misstakes? make a PR request or email me at [tamimtasira@gmail.com](mailto:tamimtasira@gmail.com).